Meet Lisa C. Munro, FCI.Arb, Q.ArbArbitration Lawyer

 - Commercial arbitrations (both international and domestic)

 - Transnational law, enforcement of foreign judgments, and letters rogatory

 - Accountants' and auditors' liability

 As a former member of the Lerners LLP Executive Committee and Managing Partner of the Toronto Office of Lerners LLP for 12 years, Lisa has unique insights and skills to address business critical issues.
-She is a frequent speaker and advisor on issues relating to risk, leadership, diversity, mentorship, and corporate governance, and also teaches at a number of professional development programs annually.

 - Board Directors, Chartered Institute of Arbitrators, Canada Branch (2020 to present)

 - Managing Partner, Lerners LLP Toronto Office (2018 to 2019)

 - Chair, Diversity and Inclusion Committee, Lerners LLP (2017 to 2019)

 - Chair, Toronto Commercial Arbitration Society Strategic Planning Committee (2015)

 - Board of Directors, Greater Toronto Scout Foundation (2014 to present)